Using a Paper Airplane to Aleviate Anxiety

 - When you are done listing things on the paper, make a paper airplane.
-If you’re not a paper airplace afficianado, you can find instructions here.
+If you’re not a paper airplane aficionado, you can find instructions here.

-- Have the child throw the paper airplace across the room or, ideally, into a trash can.
+- Have the child throw the paper airplane across the room or, ideally, into a trash can.

 Although a very simple exercise, the Anxiety Paper Airplane has numerous benefits.
 They include:

-- Getting the child talking about their axieties.
+- Getting the child talking about their anxieties.
 Just discussing the various causes of anxiety can alleviate some simple anxieties and will help the child to name the emotions they are feeling.

-- The physical motion of throwing the paper airplace (a cross lateral movement as the arm crosses the body) is a stress reliever in and of itself.
+- The physical motion of throwing the paper airplane (a cross lateral movement as the arm crosses the body) is a stress reliever in and of itself.